Introduction

 16/32/64GB storage options

-Accelerometer, proximity sensor and a three-axis gyro sensor
+Accelerometer, proximity sensor and a three-axis gyro

-Active noise cancellation with a dedicated secondary microphone
+Active noise cancellation with a dedicated secondary

 Standard 3.5 mm audio jack, stereo Bluetooth v4.0